fsaadatmand/The-C-Programming-Language/README.md

-Answers to Programming in C by Brian W. Kernighan & Dennis M. Ritchie.
+Answers to The C Programming Language (Second Edition) by Brian W. Kernighan & Dennis M. Ritchie.

-These are the answers to the exercises in K&R Programming in C.
+These are the answers to the exercises in K&R's The C Programming Language (second Edition).

-Please note that I am still going through the book, and therefore, will upload the answers as I complete them.
+Please note that I am still going through the book, and therefore, will upload the remaining answers as I complete them.
 Please let me know if you find a mistake or a bug.

 Cheers!